liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/04-creating-the-screenlet-class.markdown

 Awesome!
 Your Screenlet class is finished.
 Your Screenlet is finished, too!
 Before using Guestbook List Screenlet, however, you'll create Entry List Screenlet to show a list of each guestbook's entries.
-After all, viewing guestbooks without their entries doesn't make much sense; it isn't very exciting either.
+After all, viewing guestbooks without their entries doesn't make much sense.
+It isn't very exciting either.
 What's really exciting is that you can create Entry List Screenlet with the same set of steps you used to create Guestbook List Screenlet.
 The next series of articles in this Learning Path walks you through this.